TwistedMinda/virtual-gambling/README.md

   - Wait that the gamblers sell your ETH for a guarenteed higher price than currently

 - Gamblers
-  - Open a position at chunk price (1 ETH worth of DAI)
+  - Open a (virtual) position at chunk price (eg. 1 ETH worth of DAI)
-  - Close position before the maximum duration
+  - Close the (virtual) position before the maximum duration
-    - If the closing position is losing, you give 1% of your DAI to the providers
+    - If the position is losing, you give 1% of your DAI to the providers
-    - If the closing position is winning, you share 50% of the DAI profits with the providers
+    - If the position is winning, you share 50% of the DAI profits with the providers

 *POSITION MAX DURATION*: 1 day
 *POSITION CHUNK SIZE*: 1 ETH